Notions (Winchester College)

-Winchester College Notions are the specialised terms, and sometimes customs, that have been used by pupils, known as men, at Winchester College.
+Notions are the specialised terms and customs used by pupils of Winchester College.
 Some are specific to the school; others are survivals of slang or dialect that were once in wider usage.
 Notions tests were formerly held in each house of the school, and numerous manuscript and printed books were written to collect notions for pupils to learn.
 Some notions were customs, such as the Morning Hills assembly held on top of St. Catherine's Hill; others were humorous, like the Pempe, a practical joke played on new pupils.
 Most notions have now fallen into disuse.

 Definition

 A notion is "any word, custom, person or place peculiarly known to Wykehamists", pupils of Winchester College.

 The notions in use have continually changed; even in 1891, the Old Wykehamist Robert Wrench noted that some had vanished through neglect or had become obsolete as circumstances had changed.
 The earliest notions book, circa 1840, contained some 350 notions; around 1000 current and obsolete notions were listed by 1900.
 Most of these fell into disuse in the 20th century, so that by 1980, the number of notions in use was according to the former headmaster of Winchester College James Sabben-Clare "really quite small".